NickHale1/Deadbolt-Detector/README.md

 ## Functions/Features

-- Login authentication/Secure User data Storage (Brendan)
+- Emergency locking of door (Brendan)

-- Account Management (Nick)
+- Account Management / Login Authentication (Nick)

-- IOS app notifications when leaving or when the lock is updated (Nick)
+- Notification if door is unlocked for too long or if you leave the area while unlocked (Nick)

-- Report status of lock (Brendan)
+- Request current status of lock (Brendan)

 ## Technologies and Tools